 Who reads blogs?

-What type of blogs are the most popular?
+What types of blogs are the most popular?

 The most popular types of blogs are Finance, Food, Travel, Fashion, and Fitness blogs.
 These posts are more profitable compared to other blogs.
 Food bloggers earn 44% of their revenue from ads.